A Love Story from Girona, Spain

 Disclaimer: This page may contain affiliate links.
 Please review our full Terms and Conditions for more information and our Privacy Policy.
 Note that any pricing, operating hours, or other such information provided below may have changed since initial publication.

-Words and Photography by Dalene Heck
+Words by Dalene Heck | Photography by Dalene and Pete Heck

 I’ve written only one other love story on this blog, and that was about Pete and I.

 Thus the weight of that post should highlight the importance of what I am about to write about a simple urban center in the Catalonia region of Spain.
 Luminous and colorful, perched on a hillside with medieval walls, small but chock-full of amenities – Girona appears the perfect city for people who don’t like cities.
+So right away, the two of us got off to a great start.

 Girona-Spain-River-Oryan